runtools/run/docs/content/reference/method-resources.md

 });
 ```

-To write an implementation, you can only use JavaScript for now, but more languages will come soon.
+Only JavaScript implementations are supported for now, but more languages will come soon.

 #### Method resource attributes

 ##### @input

 The `@input` attribute allows to define the input (i.e., the parameters) of a method.
-An input can be anything – a simple value such as a `"string"` or a resource composed of several attributes.
+An input can be anything: a simple value or a resource composed of several attributes.

 Example: